KTFish/GANs/theory/02-better-gans.md

 - Variance - measures spread in a distribution
 - Covariance - measures the spread between two dimensions.
 - Covariance matrix
+- Latent space - lower-dimensional representation that GANs use to generate stuff.
 - latent space distribution prior 𝑝(𝑧) - distribution for the latent space with a mean of 0 and a standard deviation of 1 in each dimension $\mathcal{N}(0, I)$.
+- Interpolation - process of smoothly transitioning between two different data points in the latent space to create intermediate samples.

 <!-- # TODO: Table with metric - which is better high or low etc. -->